syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Columns.md

 ### How to set isPrimaryKey for auto generated columns when editing is enabled:

-Using `DataBound` event, you can set `IsPrimaryKey` value as `True` by two ways.
+Using `DataBound` event, you can set `IsPrimaryKey` value as `true` by two ways.
 The following code example demonstrates the above behavior.

 1. If primary key "column index" is known then refer the following code example